 Other famous people who have visited Hamilton Island

-The following is a shortlist of celebrities who chose Hamilton Island as their holiday destination in previous years; Johnny Depp, Taylor Swift, Miranda Kerr, Leonardo DiCaprio, Oprah Winfrey, Naomi Watts, Chris Hemsworth, and PINK.
+The following is a short list of celebrities who chose Hamilton Island as their holiday destination in previous years; Johnny Depp, Taylor Swift, Miranda Kerr, Leonardo DiCaprio, Oprah Winfrey, Naomi Watts, Chris Hemsworth, and PINK.

 Oprah Winfrey - Other celebrities who have been to Hamilton Island